kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/oauth/_index.md

 - `client_id`: This is the **client id** that you obtained when you registered your application with the identity provider.
 - `client_secret_ref`: This is a reference to a Kubernetes secret containing the **client secret** that you obtained when you registered your application with the identity provider.
-The easiest way to create the Kubernetes secret in the expected format is to use `glooctl`, but you can also provide it by `kubectl apply`ing YAML to your cluster:<br>
+The easiest way to create the Kubernetes secret in the expected format is to use `glooctl`, but you can also provide it by `kubectl apply`ing YAML to your cluster:
 {{< tabs >}}
 {{< tab name="glooctl" codelang="shell">}}
 glooctl create secret oauth --namespace gloo-system --name oidc --client-secret secretvalue